Asylniet/Asylniet/README.md

 # 💫 About Me:
-Experienced frontend developer with a passion for creating user-friendly and visually appealing websites.
+Experienced fullstack developer with a passion for creating user-friendly and visually appealing websites.
+Have a great expertise in Frontend development with such technologies like Javascript, Typescript, React.js and Next.js.
+Also have experience in developing complex backend systems in REST API using Golang(Gin-gonic), Python(Django) and C#(.NET).

 ## 🌐 Socials: